davy-monnier/Motion-Detection/README.md

 - **Important :** add email widget with the destination email and twitter with your twitter account for alerts

+- Optionnal : you can host your blynk server on local if you want --> http://help.blynk.cc/blynk-local-server/local-server

 ## You can now enjoy the project by compiling arduino code on the Wemos card and launch the web by clicking on web/index.html